 OVERVIEW OF LOCAL PROJECTS

 ARCELORMITTAL

 Smart Carbon Project

 The centrepiece of the Smart Carbon initiative is the partial replacement of coal in blast furnaces with other sources of circular carbon from waste flows, such as sustainable biomass from farm or plastic waste.

 The Smart Carbon sector also facilitates the integration of carbon capture and reuse (CCU) or storage (CCS) technologies.
 The carbon emitted is captured during the steelmaking process, making the industry potentially carbon neutral.

 Furthermore, the carbon captured at the end of the process will be able to be recycled and used by other industries, contributing to the production of carbon-neutral biomaterials.

-Steel Recycling Project
+Steel Recycling

 Recovering used steel (cans, cars, building materials, ships, etc.) and reworking it into the production process.
 Eventually, steel produced by ArcelorMittal in France will contain up to 25% recycled steel.
 Objective: -1 Mt of CO, per year

-Innovative DRI Project
+Net zero project

-Replacing the CO2 generating blast furnace process with DRI (direct reduction of iron) by substituting coal with another reducing agent: natural gas at first then a natural gas/hydrogen mix.
-With respect to this project, ArcelorMittal have joined forces with the territory's stakeholders to transform the steel production process by developing innovative solutions using low-carbon hydrogen and CO2 capture technologies.
+Replacing the CO_2 generating blast furnace process with the electrical furnace process, using pre-reduced iron ores (Direct Reduced Iron process) and recycled steel.
+With respect to this project, ArcelorMittal have joined forces with the territory's stakeholders to transform the steel production process by developing innovative solutions using low-carbon hydrogen and CO_2 capture technologies to reach carbon neutrality by 2050.

 Objective: -4.6 Mt of CO, per year

-Pilote industriel DMXTH - IFPEN ALUMINIUM DUNKERQUE The electrification of processes and the elimination of single-use plastics are leading to a growing demand for aluminium.
+Pilote industriel DMXTH - IFPEN AMELI GREEN LIME SOLUTIONS PROJECT Producing very high quality lime with a minimal environmental impact.
+The AMELI project is rallying its partners around a common strategy for reducing their carbon footprint and is aiming to become part of the industrial ecosystem for decarbonisation in Dunkirk, with the potential to develop a circular economy, particularly through using biomass and CO_2 capture and recovery once the infrastructure is put in place.
+Objective: In time...zero-carbon lime ALUMINIUM DUNKERQUE The electrification of processes and the elimination of single-use plastics are leading to a growing demand for aluminium.
 Because of its recyclable and lightweight properties, aluminium will be increasingly used in the automotive and transition sectors (solar panel constructions, batteries, etc.).
 In addition, Aluminium Dunkerque, which already emits 4 times less greenhouse gas than the world average for its sector, will increase its production while seeking to reduce its carbon emissions: -30% in 2030 and -70% in 2050 (scope 1,2 and 3).
-L0wCAL Project A new smelting furnace - Recycling several thousand tonnes of aluminium and producing up to 20 Kt of additional metal each year from 2025 will significantly reduce environmental impact ( $\mathrm{CO}2$ emissions and energy consumption).
+LowCAl Project A new smelting furnace - Recycling several thousand tonnes of aluminium and producing up to 20 Kt of additional metal each year from 2025 will significantly reduce environmental impact (CO_2 emissions and energy consumption).
 Objectives: -10% CO2 emissions on average for ingot production and 96 GWh of electricity consumption avoided per year from 2025.

+©Michel Guilbert

+CAP DECARBONATION

-©Michel Guilbert AMELI Green Lime Solutions project Producing very high quality lime with a minimal environmental impact.
-The AMELI project is rallying its partners around a common strategy for reducing their carbon footprint and is aiming to become part of the industrial ecosystem for decarbonisation in Dunkirk, with the potential to develop a circular economy, particularly through using biomass and $\mathrm{CO}2$ capture and recovery once the infrastructure is put in place.
-CAP DECARBONATION "Cap Décarbonation" is the name of the shared carbon emissions reduction scheme bringing together three complementary projects: Stage 2 of the K6 Programme in the Lumbres cement factory, the CalCC project at the Réty lime production plant and the D'Artagnan project involving the $\mathrm{CO}2$ transport pipelines and the terminal in the port of Dunkirk.
+"Cap Décarbonation" is the name of the shared carbon emissions reduction scheme bringing together three complementary projects: Stage 2 of the K6 Programme in the Lumbres cement factory, the CalCC project at the Réty lime production plant and the D'Artagnan project involving the CO_2 transport pipelines and the terminal in the port of Dunkirk.